egedemirtas/java-ocp/README.md

   int len = reference.length();
   int bad = len.length(); // DOES NOT COMPILE
   ```
-- all the primitive types have lowercase type names. bUt reference types are classes, by convention begin with uppercase.
+- All the primitive types have lowercase type names.
+But reference types are classes, by convention begin with uppercase.

 ## Declaring Variables